-This page contains information and links based on the author’s research into telepathy and THEN it lists FAQ’s detailing how telepathy works in the universe created in the book x0.
-Scroll down to the image of the woman with a book if you wish to go straight to the FAQ’s from x0.
+This page contains information and links based on my initial research into telepathy and then it gives an update on how today’s technology could perhaps someday be used to produce a type of mind reading.
+It finishes with an excerpt from the orignial novel x0 detailing how telepathy works in the universe created in that book.
+Scroll down to the image of the woman holding a book if you wish to go straight to the excerpt.

 I was very surprised to find that three out of four Americans believe in at least one paranormal phenomenon, according to a recent Gallup poll, and that ESP is the most commonly held belief.
 Friends and relatives provided me with ample interesting stories once they learned of the subject matter of my book, and most wanted to know what I really thought about telepathy.
 The initial truth was that once I began writing this book I discovered that I had not thought nearly enough about it!
 I wanted to write a book that explored the idea of whether humans would get along better if we could really understand how each other thought.
 Telepathy was an obvious means for investigating this idea.
 But it was more complicated than that.